HenryNVP/ai-tutor/MIGRATION_SUMMARY.md

 - ✅ **Automatic persistence** - ChromaDB handles all persistence automatically
 - ✅ **Better performance** - Optimized for vector search
 - ✅ **Metadata filtering** - Built-in support for source filtering
-- ✅ **Backward compatible** - Falls back to SimpleVectorStore if ChromaDB unavailable
+- ✅ **SimpleVectorStore removed** - ChromaDB is now the default and required vector store

 ## How to Use